Esri/arcgis-maps-sdk-dotnet-samples/src/UWP/ArcGISRuntime.UWP.Viewer/Samples/SceneView/AnimateImageOverlay/readme.md

 ## How it works

 1. Create an `ImageOverlay` and add it to the `SceneView`.
-2. Set up a timer with an initial interval time of 67ms, equivalent to ~15fps.
+2. Set up a timer with an initial interval time of 67ms, which will display approximately 15 image frames per second.
 3. Connect an event to the timer.
 4. Create a new `ImageFrame` every timeout and set it on the image overlay.